3.3. Python types¶

 <type 'complex'>

-And as you might expect, these take up twice as much space as a float.
-These come up less in Social Science settings, so we’ll pass over them quickly.
+And these come up less in Social Science settings, so we’ll pass over them quickly.

 For example, since the advent of successful speech recognition systems in the 1980s, the branch of linguistics devoted to computer processing of language has undergone a massive expansion and influx of new ideas.
 Statistical modeling has become much more important.
-As a result computing the probabilities of very rare linguistics events (for example rare words such as nuttiness) has become a practical necessity; in such computations, underflow problems often arise, and computational linguists have learned how to write programs that deal with them.
+As a result computing the probabilities of very rare linguistics events has become a practical necessity; in such computations, underflow problems often arise, and computational linguists have learned how to write programs that deal with them.

 The other basic data type is strings: